achilleslinux/Akonio-Material-Theme/README.md

 This repo contains both the version of Akonio theme in ```.vsix``` format.
 You can directly download the ```.vsix``` file and follow the above instructions to install it.

-You can also fork this repo and customize it.
+Feel free to fork this repo and customize it.